matkoniecz/UnNetHackPlus/Alt.org---nethack-addi(c)tion:-current-random-messages.md

 False rumor	They say that shopkeepers will never buy stolen goods.
 False rumor	They say that soldier ants live in military barracks.
 False rumor	They say that stepping on a polymorph trap twice will change you back.
+False rumor	They say that succubi make great mounts.
 False rumor	They say that the Amulet is in another castle.
 False rumor	They say that the Dungeons of Doom are quite dangerous.
 False rumor	They say that the Holy Hand Grenade of Antioch can be used to slay any monster.